Jon Miller '97

 He was a four-year starter and three-time all-conference selection at Hanover during the mid-1990s.
 Voted the team's most valuable player after the 1996-97 campaign, Miller helped the Panthers earn NCAA tourney appearances in both 1995 and 1996.

-A two-time team captain, he was a three-year recipient of the Hanover Scholar-Athlete Award and the College honored him as outstanding senior athlete in 1997.
+A two-time team captain, he was a three-year recipient of the Hanover Scholar-Athlete Award and the college honored him as the Most Outstanding Senior Male Athlete in 1997.
 In addition to basketball, Miller also played four years of baseball while at Hanover, earning the team's most valuable player award in 1996.

 Following his collegiate playing career, Miller served as the top assistant at DePauw University from 1997 to 1999.
 He then joined Hanover's staff as an assistant in 1999.

 While on the Panthers' sidelines, he helped the Panthers earn three consecutive Heartland Conference championships and three berths in the NCAA III national tournament.
 The program notched a 78-10 record during that span.

 He and his wife, Angela, a 1997 Hanover graduate, reside in Madison, Ind., with their children Luke, Jack and Audrey.